Maximazing student feedback

 Feedback quality, rate and use

-StudentPulse and Tilburg University are collaborating to improve student feedback and course quality through the use of micro-surveys and artificial intelligence.
+StudentPulse and Tilburg University are collaborating to improve student feedback and course quality through the use of check-ins and artificial intelligence.

 Introduction